ThirtySomething/Weatherstation/Plugins/DataSource/Barometer/Readme.md

 For the air pessure the following settings are available:

+* `ReadDelay` - The delay in milli seconds until next measurement value is read, default is `5000`.
 * `SortOrder` - The sort order on the Tinkerforge lcd display, default is `2`

 ## AltitudeConfig.config

 For the altitude the following settings are available:

+* `ReadDelay` - The delay in milli seconds until next measurement value is read, default is `5000`.
 * `SortOrder` - The sort order on the Tinkerforge lcd display, default is `5`

 ## TemperatureConfig.config

 For the temperature the following settings are available:

+* `ReadDelay` - The delay in milli seconds until next measurement value is read, default is `5000`.
 * `SortOrder` - The sort order on the Tinkerforge lcd display, default is `1`